Web & Product Design

 The website’s core design may last 3-5 years, but the content should be updated constantly.
 Regularly adding new blog posts, success stories, event information, and impact reports keeps the site fresh, engages repeat visitors, and helps with SEO.

 Your mission is too critical to be held back by an underperforming website.
-If you’re ready to build a digital platform that serves as an actual engine for your cause, the first step is a professional strategy.
+If you’re ready to build a digital platform that serves as a genuine engine for your cause, the first step is to develop a professional strategy.

 The team at Inkbot Design specialises in creating websites that blend powerful storytelling with seamless functionality.
 Explore our web design services to see how we help organisations make a bigger impact, or request a quote to discuss your project with us directly.